anexti/nnez-contacts/README.md

 nnez-contacts
 =============

-A web application of contacts that based on django.
+A web application of contacts that based on Revel(a go web framework).